klaemo/csv-stream/Readme.md

 ## Performance

-The same unscientific test showed a throughput of ~20mb/s on a Macbook Pro 13" (mid 2010) when reading from disk.
+The unscientific tests mentioned above showed a throughput of ~20mb/s on a Macbook Pro 13" (mid 2010) when reading from disk.

 ## TODO

-- Documentation
 - actual tests
 - maybe support weird encodings
 - publish to npm